 New York was chosen because of its large harbor, all of the rivers in and around it, and all of the islands that make up New York City.

-Washington's spies told him of the British plans so he rushed his army to New York and prepared to defend it.
+Washington's spies told him of the British plans.
+He rushed his army to New York and prepared to defend it.
 Washington tried four times to drive the British out of New York City, but to no avail.
 Washington finally gave up, and abandoned the city.

 The loss of the largest colonial city, New York City, was a major blow for the colonists because New York City offered: